 She was almost three when it happened.
 They had gone to town for a family photograph...my grandparents, Uncle Raymond, my mother, Vancene, and her identical twin sister, Aleene.
 The happy outing was cut short when Aleene became feverish.
 A single photograph of the three children was snapped, then they left.
-Two hours later the doctor rode to the farm in a horse-drawn buggy and stayed until the early morning to pronounce the toddler dead.
+Two hours later the doctor rode to the farm in a horse-drawn buggy and stayed until the early morning when he pronounced the toddler dead.
 Diphtheria, fast and furious.

 My grandparents had dodged the bullet when both of them became ill with influenza during the deadly pandemic that followed WWI.
 Uncle Raymond, less than a year old, never got sick as he crawled circles around them.
 This time they were not so fortunate.

-The portrait, in a wide oval frame with convex glass, hung in my grandparents' bedroom when I was young.
+The original portrait of all three children, in a wide oval frame with convex glass, hung in my grandparents' bedroom.
 When I was eleven, my mother carried it to photographer Kimball Thomas' studio.
 I read a book while they talked, then watched Mother choose another oval frame.
-Weeks later, she came home with the original photograph and another package.
+Weeks later, she came home with the original framed portrait and another package.
 Inside the brown paper wrapping, a hand-tinted portrait of Aleene alone.
 Kimball had enlarged the original picture and Mrs. Thomas had worked her magic with the tinting.
 I'd expected a copy of the original, not this haunting portrait of a fragile child, eyes already weakened by a fever that would grow in a firestorm of intensity and ravage her tiny body for hours.
 Before she died, my grandmother talked to me about the twins.
 Mother, to my amazement, was characterized as the dare-devil of the two.

 Don't get me wrong.
 Mama had spunk.
 She was fearless in the face of weeds that threatened to encroach upon her beloved flower beds.
 Slugs and aphids didn't stand a chance.
 Once, when our radiator sprung a leak while we drove along country roads, miles away from a gas station, her quick thinking saved the day.
 She stopped at a farmhouse.
 Handed me two packs of gum and told me to start chewing while she got water.
 A large blob of Juicy Fruit plugged the hole and held the well-water she added until we made it back to town.